 FAMIS determines eligibility for expedited service as soon as income, resource, and shelter expense information is entered into the system.
 FAMIS enters the date of discovery on the Action Authorization (FM3H) screen when the expedited decision is completed the same day as the date of application.

 The seventh day time frame for processing expedited services starts with the seventh day from the date of the application the Date of Discovery is the actual date you discover the application is found to be an expedite.
 The Date of Discovery field must be reviewed to ensure the correct date is entered.
-Refer to the Procedure Guide Timely Delivery of Expedited Food Stamp Benefits for assistance on ensuring the correct date of discovery is entered.
+Refer to the SNAP Expedited Service reference guide for assistance on ensuring the correct date of discovery is entered.

 These time frames apply to all EUs qualified for expedited service including residents in shelters for battered women and children and residents in drug/alcohol treatment centers.